Brian Boucher

-Brian Boucher (/buːˈʃeɪ/ boo-SHAY; born January 2, 1977) is an American former professional ice hockey goaltender who is a game and studio analyst on national ESPN and ABC games and also Philadelphia Flyers games on NBC Sports Philadelphia.
+Brian Boucher (/buːˈʃeɪ/ boo-SHAY; born January 2, 1977) is an American former professional ice hockey goaltender who is a game analyst on national TNT games and also Philadelphia Flyers games on NBC Sports Philadelphia.
 He played 13 seasons in the National Hockey League (NHL) for the Philadelphia Flyers, Phoenix Coyotes, Calgary Flames, Chicago Blackhawks, Columbus Blue Jackets, San Jose Sharks, and Carolina Hurricanes.

 He led the league in goals against average for the 1999–2000 NHL season.
 He currently holds the NHL's modern record for the longest shutout streak at 332:01, set while he was a member of the Phoenix Coyotes during the 2003–04 NHL season.

 Playing career

-Early Philadelphia years
+Early Philadelphia years (1999–2002)

 Boucher was drafted by the Philadelphia Flyers in the first round of the 1995 NHL Entry Draft, 22nd overall.
 He began play with the Flyers during the 1999–2000 season, taking the starting position from veteran John Vanbiesbrouck and helping the team secure the Eastern Conference and Atlantic Division regular season titles while leading the NHL in goals against average (GAA) at 1.91.
 In the 2000 Stanley Cup playoffs, he backstopped his team to the Eastern Conference Finals.
 En route, he recorded several memorable moments, including a five-overtime victory against the Pittsburgh Penguins and a sprawling save against Patrik Eliáš of the New Jersey Devils, which thereafter became known as a "Boosh" among goaltenders.
 Although the Flyers were ahead three games to one in the Eastern Conference Finals against the Devils, and despite the return of the injured Eric Lindros, Boucher and the Flyers lost in seven games to the eventual Stanley Cup champion Devils.
 In the 2000–01 season, a weak start to the season saw him lose his starting position to Roman Čechmánek.

-Phoenix/Shutout streak
+Phoenix/Shutout streak/Calgary (2002–2006)

 On June 12, 2002, Boucher was traded (along with multiple draft picks) to the Phoenix Coyotes in exchange for Michal Handzuš and Robert Esche.
 In the 2003–04 season, Boucher broke the modern-day NHL record for the longest shutout streak by a goaltender, going unscored upon for 332 minutes, or five-and-a-half games.
 On February 1, 2006, he was traded to the Calgary Flames (along with Mike Leclerc) in exchange for Steven Reinprecht and Philippe Sauvé.

-Chicago/Columbus
+Chicago/Columbus (2006–2007)

 Boucher began the 2006–07 season with the Chicago Blackhawks.
 On February 27, 2007, he was acquired on waivers by the Columbus Blue Jackets.
 Boucher arrived hours prior to the Blue Jackets-Colorado Avalanche game that evening.
 During the game, he wore Ty Conklin's number 35 sweater.
 On March 3, 2007, Boucher made his Blue Jackets debut against his former team, Phoenix.
 His first game was a 4–3 win.